Creating an environment that empowers women in crisis to achieve positive long-term change.

 Changing the approach.

-Research fails to show positive outcomes from incarcerating people with substance use disorders as a way to deter them from continuing to use drugs, yet U.S. prison spending increased by almost 600% from 1980 to 2013, largely due to increasing rates of arrest for low-level drug offenses.
+Incarcerating people with mental illness and substance use disorders as a way to deter them from continuing to use drugs is not working, yet U.S. prison spending increased by almost 600% from 1980 to 2013, largely due to increasing rates of arrest for low-level drug offenses.

-The Beacon aims to provide a new, more effective approach to helping women recover from trauma, substance use, and mental illness to save taxpayer money and create healthier individuals, happier families, and better communities – for all of us.
+The Beacon provides a transformational approach to helping women recover from trauma, substance use, and mental illness that leads to healthier individuals, happier families, and better communities – for all of us.

 How does a woman in Iowa end up homeless or in prison?